-- The \$15 million in redevelopment credits and any accrued Pause fees are eliminated. - Land will be sold at nominal amount (not appraised value). - Required development schedule is revised to be 6.45 acres by October 22, 2020 and an additional 4.29 acres by October 22, 2023.
+- The provisions providing for the \$15 million in redevelopment credits and any accrued Pause fees are eliminated. - Land is to be sold at nominal amount (not appraised value). - Required development schedule is revised to be 6.45 acres by October 22, 2020 and an additional 4.29 acres by October 22, 2023.
 If deadlines are not met, unless due to a "Public Development Delay," PAR forfeits certain parking revenues.
-Authority and URA have certain obligations with respect to efforts to seek funding for infrastructure, to cooperate in applications and funding requests related to environmental remediation, to cooperate in applications for funding of affordable housing, and to construct a garage.
-Failure to comply with these requirements could constitute a "Public Development Delay." - A Public Development Delay that causes PAR to not meet the October 2020 and October 2023 deadlines, could result in the forfeiture of parking revenues being cancelled and in liquidated damages of up to \$6M, \$3M of which would in no case be payable sooner than the end of the option term.

-- The option termination date is extended one year, to October 2025, with the ability to buy Pauses until October 2027.
+The Authority and the URA have certain obligations with respect to efforts to seek funding for infrastructure, to cooperate in applications and funding requests related to environmental remediation, to cooperate in applications for funding of affordable housing, and to construct a garage.
+Failure to comply with these requirements could constitute a "Public Development Delay." - A Public Development Delay that causes PAR to not meet the October 2020 and October 2023 deadlines, could result in the forfeiture of parking revenues being cancelled and in liquidated damages of up to \$6M, \$3M of which would in no case be payable sooner than the end of the option term. - The option termination date is extended one year, to October 2025, with the ability to buy Pauses until October 2027.
 In no case may the agreement extend beyond March 2028. - Parking rights continue to expire October 22, 2023 (no change).

 The Authority had reported lease acquisition costs and a liability for the developer credits described above.
 The lease acquisition costs were amortized over the term of the New Arena Lease and the developer credits were adjusted upon each purchase by the PAR based on the value of credits used and the book value of land sold.
-As a result of the revised terms outlined in the MCOA, the developer credits and lease acquisition costs were eliminated.
-The land will be contributed to the PAR in future years should an appropriate development plan be approved.
+As a result of the revised terms of the Lower Hill Option Agreement, the developer credits and lease acquisition costs were eliminated.
+The land will be contributed to PAR in future years should an appropriate development plan be approved in accordance with the time schedule of the Lower Hill Option Agreement.